New Amsterdam judicial system: Reforms under Peter Stuyvesant

 In early 1645, Peter Stuyvesant was appointed as director of New Amsterdam, and he was instructed to introduce a new form of government.
 However, due to internal conflicts in the WIC, Stuyvesant and vice-director Lubbert van Dincklagen arrived in New Amsterdam in 1647.
 The director, the vice-director and the fiscaal formed the Council.
 This Council was to be involved in all matters of governance and adjudication.
 In the latter function, the fiscaal acted as a public prosecutor, and the highest military official at hand took his position in the Council.
-The Council in the judicial formation was to be supplemented in criminal cases by two burghers from the place where the crime was committed.
+The Council in the judicial formation was to be supplemented in criminal cases by two burghers (A religious group) from the place where the crime was committed.

 In addition to these reforms, Stuyvesant created a “Body of Nine Men”, consisting of three farmers, three burghers, and three tradesmen, which provided panels of three judges for civil cases to supplement the judicial formation of the director and the council.

 On 4 April 1652, the States-General ordered several reforms, and as a result, a new Court of Magistrates for the city of New Amsterdam was set up in 1653.
 This court was modeled on the courts of justice in Amsterdam, consisting of a schout, two burgomasters, and five schepenen.
 Consistent with the judicial tradition in the 17th century Republic of the United Provinces, there were no jury trials and the use of arbitration to resolve disputes was widespread.
 The Court of Magistrates had jurisdiction over civil cases with a maximum of 100 guilders in controversy, small criminal cases, and arbitration on other disputes with the consent of the parties.
 In 1656, its jurisdiction in criminal cases was extended to cover cases requiring physical punishments (instead of fines).

 Although the magistrates were laymen, they were generally held to have a good knowledge of Dutch (customary) law.
 The WIC provided law books, and vice-director Van Dincklagen and Adriaen van der Donck, former schout of Rensselaerwijck and a member of the Nine Men, held law degrees of Dutch universities.